 In the case of most quilts, weight is saved by eschewing fabric or insulation on the underside of the bag.
 Lightweight straps or string systems help latch the sides of the quilt around the user or a sleeping pad, thereby saving the weight of a zipper as well.
-Quilts also forego the hood, thereby saving the weight of more fabric and insulation.
+Quilts also forego the hood, thus avoiding the weight of more fabric and insulation.
 Since they retain their fully enclosed design with a hood, mummy bags are naturally heavier.
 They save weight by having more restrictive cuts and usually employing only a half-length zipper.

 We weighed these bags individually on an independent scale to determine the weight and then assigned the scores comparatively.
 In the case of quilts where extra straps or buckles were required to close up the quilt or affix it to a sleeping pad, we also included that weight, but never did we add the weight of the stuff sack.
 The lightest bag in this review is the Sea to Summit Spark I, our Top Pick for Insane Packability.
 It weighs in at a remarkably low 12.7 ounces and packs into an included compression stuff sack the size of a softball.
 Second is the Western Mountaineering HighLite, a hooded and fully enclosed mummy style bag that manages to weigh a measly 15 ounces.
 Also very light is the Feathered Friends Vireo UL, a mummy style bag without a hood or zipper that features a 25F rating on the lower half and a 45F on the upper half.
-It is meant to be paired with a warm down jacket for ultimate comfort at a light weight.
+It is meant to be paired with a warm down jacket for ultimate comfort at a lighter weight.